karanalim18/karanalim18/README.md

 - 👋 Hi, I’m @karanalim18
 - 👀 I’m interested in learning how to use Python for deep & machine learning purposes and continue expanding my technical skills
-- 🌱 I’m currently learning via a deep learning course on Udacity
+- 🌱 I’m currently learning via various courses on Udemy
 - 💞️ I’m looking to collaborate on potential easy projects where Python code could be deployed to solve small problems
 - 📫 How to reach me: email - karan.alim@gmail.com